top of page

 Texas A&M University

-Defended: December, 2019
+Defended: December 2019

 Thesis: Modeling of Impact Damage in Magnesium Nucleated from Realistic Microstructures

-Current Position: Engineer at L3 Aerospace Systems
+Current Position: Service Engineer at Southwest Airlines

 Thao.jpg